-Food truck property is the truck that you conduct your business in, and permanently attach equipment.
-Attached equipment is bolted to the truck or attached to a plumbing or gas line.
-Contents are things not attached to the truck.
+Food truck property covers the truck itself and all permanently attached equipment.
+Attached equipment is defined as something bolted to the truck or connected to a plumbing or gas line.
+Contents property coverage whereas covers all items which aren't attached to the truck.
 For example, a fridge bolted to the truck is property, but is content when it is only placed inside.

-A sales tax is charged on the sale of the services, and this includes the foods that you are selling on your food truck.
+Yes, you have to pay taxes for all your sales resulting from your food truck business.
 You will not be paying taxes on the purchase of food, but the final product that leaves your service window.

 CoverWallet utilizes state of the art technology to help small businesses understand and buy customized coverage, get significant savings and conveniently manage their insurance, in a matter of minutes, all through our online platform.